Happy Ending (Schitt's Creek): Critical response

 Following its airing, "Happy Ending" was met with positive reviews from critics.
 From Vox, Constance Grady praised the ending of the episode by stating that "the finale is a goodbye not only from us to them but from them to each other.
 And it’s enormously effective."
 Glen Weldon, writing for NPR, expressed his appreciation for each character's development throughout the show, and stated that the finale was "long on grace notes for various characters".
 IndieWire journalist LaToya Ferguson wrote that the episode "definitely leaves the audience wanting more [...] simply because it's hard to say goodbye to these characters.
 Wanting to know what the future holds for the Roses and [...] everyone in Schitt’s Creek [...] makes all the sense in the world.
 But that’s also a different chapter in a different story."
 Writing for The A.V.
 Club, Gwen Ihnat gave the episode a grade rating of an A−, simply remarking the fact that "We already know how it will all end; all that’s left are the goodbyes."
 Vultures Maggie Fremont gave the episode 5 out of 5 stars, lauding the show's journey to its finale, and stating that it was "a pleasure [...] to see" as it gave "all of its characters the happy endings they deserve."

+The episode was listed as one of the best television episodes of 2020 by many BuzzFeed News and The Washington Post.
+In 2023, BuzzFeed listed it as one of the "35 perfect episodes" of all time.